docker/docs/desktop/use-desktop/images.md

 The **Images**  view is a simple interface that lets you manage Docker images without having to use the CLI.
 By default, it displays a list of all Docker images on your local disk.

-You can also view images in remote repositories, once you have signed in to Docker Hub.
+You can also view Hub images once you have signed in to Docker Hub.
 This allows you to collaborate with your team and manage your images directly through Docker Desktop.

 The **Images** view allows you to perform core operations such as running an image as a container, pulling the latest version of an image from Docker Hub, pushing the image to Docker Hub, and inspecting images.